numerica-ideas/community/docker/quickly-dockerizing-nodejs/README.md

 #     file: db/password.txt
 ```

-The generated Dockerfiles and Docker Compose file provide a basic setup to containerize both the **Node.js/NestJS** web application and eventually a **PostgreSQL** service.
+The generated Dockerfile and the Docker Compose file provide a basic setup to containerize both the **Node.js/NestJS** web application and eventually a **PostgreSQL** service.
 You can then use these files as a starting point and customize them further based on your application's specific requirements.

 The complete source code of the project is available on [GitHub](https://github.com/numerica-ideas/community/tree/master/docker/quickly-dockerizing-nodejs).